 - Ratio of involved-to-uninvolved serum FLC > 20.

-Once SMM is diagnosed, current clinical guidelines recommend stratification to determine the risk of progression to myeloma and lifelong monitoring for progression.
+Once SMM is diagnosed, current clinical guidelines recommend stratification to determine the chance of progression to myeloma and lifelong monitoring for progression.

 The doctor’s experience and judgment are crucial to differentiating MGUS from SMM and from active myeloma.
 A primary consultation or second opinion with a myeloma expert is highly recommended.

-- An MRI of the spine and pelvis are highly recommended because these sensitive studies are better able to predict for more rapid progression to active myeloma.
+- Magnetic resonance imaging (MRI) of the spine and pelvis are highly recommended because these sensitive studies are better able to predict for more rapid progression to active myeloma.

 How Are Patients with Smoldering Multiple Myeloma Monitored?